 Using a VPN for Linux to Increase Privacy

 Since Linux remains one of the most non-commercial software platforms in the world.
-It comes as no surprise that companies working in the VPN industry have not put in effort in developing custom Linux clients.
-As, they have for Windows, Mac, Android and iOS platforms.
+It comes as no surprise that companies working in the VPN industry have not put in effort into developing custom Linux clients.
+As, they have for Windows, Mac, Android, and iOS platforms.

 Even though there is no install-and-go approach you can use to setup Linux VPN, setting up a Linux VPN manually is much easier than doing it on the four commercial Operating Systems mentioned above.